masschallenge/accelerator-directory/README.md

 3. Install impact-api and spin up a dev server.
-The accelerator-directory code is currently designed to work with an instance of the MassChallenge's impact-api, and relevant depenedencies.
+The accelerator-directory code is currently designed to work with an instance of the MassChallenge's impact-api, and relevant dependencies.
 Make sure to install it and run it by following the steps described [here](https://github.com/masschallenge/impact-api/blob/development/QUICK_START.md).

 4. Get the source code for accelerator-directory.